-You should encourage the applicant to read and understand this information before making a decision.
+You should encourage your students to read and understand this information before making a decision.
 If they have not received this information, or they're unclear about anything, they should contact the university or college to ask for further advice.

-You can find out more at www.ucas.com/your-consumerrights.
+You can find out more at www.ucas.com/your-consumer-rights